dineshsairallapalli/20-DOF-Humanoid-lipm-MPC/README.md

 ```cmd
 python -m lipm_mpc.lipm_mpc_fast --model models\op3_scene.xml --horizon 10 --step_time 0.5 --total_time 15.0
 ```

-## 📁 Repository Structure

-Clearly structured for ease of use and clarity.

-## 🔬 Validation and Performance

-Comprehensive testing for performance verification and stability.

-## 📚 Documentation

-Detailed theoretical and practical insights in `docs\architecture.md`.

-## 🤝 Contributing Guidelines

-Open for contributions; follow the previously provided steps.

-## 📜 License

-MIT License.
-See [LICENSE.md](LICENSE.md) for details.

 ---

 Dedicated to advancing humanoid robotics research with robust simulation and advanced control methodologies using Robotis OP3, LIPM, MPC, PD control, and MuJoCo on Windows.